alexpls/alexplescan.com/_posts/2023-07-08-easy-svg-sparklines.md

 image: assets/posts/easy-svg-sparklines/cover.jpg
 ---

+**15 July 2023:** See [Timeseries with PostgreSQL](/posts/2023/07/15/postgres-timeseries/) for an addendum re. how the timeseries data is generated.

+---

 [Sparkline charts](https://en.wikipedia.org/wiki/Sparkline) are compact, simple charts showing a general trend without getting into the nitty-gritty of a more complete solution.

 On [Mailgrip](https://mailgrip.io), I use them as a UI flourish to give a visual indication of how many emails an inbox has received over time: